Supplementary data: Manitoba

 Topic: Maintaining healthy body weight

-Title of image: Percentage of individuals (aged ≥ 18) classified as overweight or obese in 2017-2018, by income quintile and sex
+Title of image: Percentage of males (aged ≥ 18) classified as overweight or obese, by income quintile

 Data source: Provincial cancer agencies and programs